Co-ParentingMarch 9, 2025 · 7 min read

 Using the Child as a Messenger: Why It Happens and How to Stop It

-Your child comes home and tells you something.
-Maybe it's a schedule change the other parent wanted to communicate.
-Maybe it's a complaint about something you did.
-Maybe it's a loaded statement that sounds like it was rehearsed: "Daddy says you need to call him."
+Your child comes home with news that isn't really kid stuff.
+A schedule change the other parent wanted you to hear.
+A complaint about something you did.
+A line that sounds rehearsed: "Daddy says you need to call him."
 "Mommy wants to know if you're going to..."

-You feel the familiar discomfort.
-Your child is carrying something they shouldn't be carrying.
-And you're not sure how to address it without making it worse.
+You feel the familiar knot in your stomach.
+They're carrying something meant for adults.
+You're not sure how to fix it without making them feel worse.

 Why It Happens